-Difficulties in life can make it difficult to take care of yourself and the people around you.
-Learning ways to cope with, and recover from, tough times in healthy ways is the heart of building resilience.
-Without it, we can become overwhelmed by toxic stress, trauma, or other mental and behavioral health challenges like chronic disease or harmful substance use.
+Difficulties in life can make it hard to take care of yourself and the people around you.
+Learning ways to cope with, and recover from, tough times is how we build resilience.
+Without it, we can become overwhelmed by trauma, toxic stress, and other health issues.

-Try these seven strategies for building resilience
+Try these strategies for building resilience

 These resilience-building practices can help you learn to adapt and recover in the face of adversity.